enricosada/thor-2019-workshop/docs_hidden/library.md

 the test can be run with `dotnet test l1.Tests`

-In vscode, configure the test task
+In vscode, configure the test task in `tasks.json`

-- `> Tasks: Configure Task Runner`
 - same as build task, but with:
   - group kind `test` instead of `build`
   - command: `dotnet test l1.Tests`

+Can be set as default with `> Tasks: Configure Default Test Task`

 Now tests can be executed with